Updated January 2026

 • Travel insurance is not required for British and Irish citizens

-If not using a visa service, apply in person at the address above.
-Get there early.
-If you arrive much after noon you may not get to the head of the queue before they close.
-Inside, they look over your docs and if they spot any mistakes they will reject or maybe amend, depending on their mood.
-Pay in cash.
-If all is in order you will be given a receipt with a collection date or they will call you when the passports are ready.
+If not using a visa service, apply in person at the address above or apply online (faster visa).
+They look over your docs and if they spot any mistakes they will reject or maybe amend, depending on their mood.
+If all is in order you’ll be given a receipt with a collection date or they will call you when the passports are ready.

 Some tourist agencies in Algeria